Check out how libraries are empowering members of your community.

 Increased funding to 7000-9508 Massachusetts Center for the Book bridges the literacy gap and deepens literacy efforts in communities of need.

-Unfinished Legislation
+Library Legislation

 EBook Pricing